Cypre55/Library-Information-System/MD Files/Unit-Testing.md

   * BOOKS and RESERVATIONS Table is updated.

   ###### Scenarios
+  * User tries to claim a book they have already issued e*
+  * User has exhausted their permitted number of issues e*
   * User claims a reserved book.
   * User issues an available book.

 * ##### Test ReserveBook()

   ###### General Input